Deceuninck – Quick-Step has announced that it will be working with CORE’s body temperature monitors throughout the 2021 season.

 These thoughts were echoed by Wulf Glatz, CEO of greenTEG AG who manufacture CORE sensors, when he said, ‘Deceuninck QuickStep is one of the most successful teams in professional cycling and working closely with the team has given us an opportunity to experience the extraordinary team spirit of the Wolfpack.
 We are impressed with the engagement and the diligence the team showed in testing the CORE body temperature monitoring technology.
 It is a pleasure to partner with Deceuninck - Quick-Step and we look forward to supporting the riders, coaches and support staff.
 The core body temperature data and analysis can assist each rider in understanding their own individual thermoregulation and enable them to be the best rider they can be.’

 The CORE Body Temperature Monitoring device is a compact unit that clips onto the heart rate monitor strap, it measures live core body temperature metrics and records data directly onto the cycle computer.
-CORE is built with an advanced, Swiss-made, thermal energy transfer sensor which delivers accurate measurements (0.21ºC).
+CORE is built with an advanced, Swiss-made, thermal energy transfer sensor which delivers accurate measurements (Mean Absolute Deviation of 0.21ºC).
 It is the only wearable solution that allows athletes to capture highly accurate core body temperature data without the need for an ingested or inserted thermometer.

 Like heart rate and power-output, core body temperature is a crucial performance metric which helps riders to train and compete more effectively.